Higuchi-KU Endowment Research Achievement Awards

 Olin K. Petefish Award

-• Uwe Thumm, University Distinguished Professor of Physics, Kansas State University, 2023
+• Uwe Thumm, Department of Physics, Kansas State University, 2023

-• John Kelly, professor of ecology & evolutionary biology, University of Kansas, 2022
+• John Kelly, Department of Ecology & Evolutionary Biology, University of Kansas, 2022

 • Sharon Billings, Department of Ecology & Evolutionary Biology, University of Kansas, 2021